Portugal Golden Visa fallout: €37m alleged hotel-apartment fraud and the legacy risk to investors

 • Verify legal posture: governing law, jurisdiction clauses, arbitration agreements, and security interests.

-• Engage forensic and investigations support for asset tracing.
+• Engage forensic and investigations support for asset tracing across Portugal, Hong Kong, and related jurisdictions.

 • Assess collective-action viability to aggregate claims and reduce per-investor cost.